Cuchillo, New Mexico

 Cuchillo, originally known as Cuchillo Negro, is an unincorporated community in Sierra County, New Mexico, United States.
-It was named for Apache chieftain Baishan, known by his Spanish name Cuchillo Negro "Black Knife", who was killed in a skirmish with American troops in 1857.
-The town is located on the north bank of Cuchillo Negro Creek.
+It was named for Apache chieftain Baishan, known by his Spanish name Cuchillo Negro ("Black Knife"), who was killed in a skirmish with American troops in 1857.
+It is on the north bank of Cuchillo Negro Creek.
 Cuchillo's name change came after the 1900 Census.
-It was recorded under its present name in the 1910 Census.
+It was recorded under its one-word name in the 1910 Census.